Open-Source-CQUT/govm/README.en.md

 https://go.dev/dl/?mode=json&include=all
 ```

-It should be difficult for chinese users to access, but this is a configurable item.
-You can build a CDN by yourself and modify it according to the following command
+It should be difficult for Chinese users to access, but this is a configurable item, modify it according to the following command

 ```bash
 $ govm cfg -w listapi=your_cdn
 ```

 ### Proxy

-The system proxy is used by default, and you can also manually specify the proxy.
-Use the following command to modify
+The system proxy is used by default, and you can also specify the proxy manually, modify it with the following command

 ```bash
 $ govm cfg -w proxy=your_proxy
 ```

 ### Installation path

-For Windows, the default installation path is `$HOME/AppData/Local/govm`, and for Linux and MacOS, the default storage location is `/usr/local/govm`.
-Use the following command to modify
+The default storage location is in the `.govm/store/` directory, modify it with the following command

 ```bash
 $ govm cfg -w install=new_pos